 My life was like that for many years.
 My chapters were pages of low self esteem and depression.
 I always let others control my story.

-It was in no particular order but over the last three years I’ve regained control in those areas areas of my life that for too long were being written by those whom I allowed to tell me who I was as a person.
-So many voices to be silenced.
+It was in no particular order but over the last few years I’ve regained control in those areas areas of my life that for too long were being written by those whom I allowed to tell me who I was as a person.
+So many voices that had to be silenced.

 Though I still have many questions within my life in regards to the spiritual and I have a deep respect for people who can live out their faith with respect for others and treat others with empathy and compassion.
 I myself an still exploring what faith means to me.